cran-task-views/ModelDeployment/README.md

 to build machine learning models that can then be exported as MOJO and POJO format.

-[TensorFlow](https://www.tensorflow.org/) 's ExportedModel or a soon coming optimized version on small devices called TensorFlow Lite, which uses many techniques for achieving low latency such as optimizing the kernels for mobile apps, pre-fused activations, and quantized kernels that allow smaller and faster (fixed-point math) models.
+[TensorFlow](https://www.tensorflow.org/) ExportedModel as well as its optimized version [TensorFlow Lite](https://www.tensorflow.org/mobile/tflite/) aimed for small devices called, which uses many techniques for achieving low latency such as optimizing the kernels for mobile apps, pre-fused activations, and quantized kernels that allow smaller and faster (fixed-point math) models.
 It enables on-device machine learning inference with low latency and small binary size.
-The following packages can produce models in this format:
+The following packages can produce models in this
+format:

   - The [tensorflow](https://cran.r-project.org/package=tensorflow) package provides
     full access to TensorFlow API for numerical computation using data